reveware/drill-down/README.md

 It consists of a Web App that should eventually serve as a framework to drive a 3D render pipepline, to present the user with a personalized `POV FPS`.

-you can find more information about the idea and conceptsand [Docs](./docs/), as well as a postman collection and technical details to get started.
+you can find more information about the idea and concept in the [Docs](./docs/), as well as a postman collection and technical details to get started.

 ## Contributing

 Ideas and suggestions are welcome.

+You can request access to the [Trello board](https://trello.com/b/mnqhXlP6) where we keep track of the work.

 You can submit a pull request on [GitHub](https://github.com/reveware/drill-down), or if you're thinking about a major changes, you can open an issue first to discuss it.

-You can request access to the [Trello board](https://trello.com/b/mnqhXlP6) where we keep track of the work.

 ## License